 - Don’t be shy when asking local farmers what practices they use when growing and why they choose certain practices for pest control.
 Whenever possible, visit the farmers whom you buy from.
 Learn what you can about them and share the information with your friends and family so they can also take advantage of higher eating quality local produce.

 What are the Clean Fifteen?

 I hope you have found this information helpful.
-Now that you know which foods are considered to be full of pesticides, you won’t want to miss knowing which foods you can purchase without having to find them grown organically.
-These foods will typically have a peel that you can remove and are called the “Clean 15.”
-Get the newest 2017 list by clicking here.
+Now that you know which foods are considered to be full of pesticides, you won’t want to miss knowing which conventional foods you can safely purchase.
+These foods will typically have an outer peel that you can remove.
+They are called the “Clean 15.”
+Get your updated list by clicking here.
 Remember, this list can change every year, so I’ll do my best to keep both lists current. 🙂